EndCryptor is not vulnerable to EFAIL attack

 After the EFAIL attack was published other security researhers have found new ways to perform the attacks - as responses to first solutions to prevent the attack.

-EndCryptor is not using OpenPGP or S/MIME standards and receives the encrypted email as an attachment delivered by IMAP server.
+EndCryptor is not plugin based and is not using OpenPGP or S/MIME standards and receives the encrypted email as an attachment delivered by IMAP server.
 There is not any html code processed by EndCryptor that the attacker could modify.
 The file that is received is checked to have valid mac and signature - so it cannot be modified by the attacker.

 When processing the decrypted content and rendering it to the